 - 1. Application for Admission. - 2.
 Official Transcript.
-There are two ways a student may submit a transcript: (a) submission of an official transcript from a home school association or (b) submission of the Randolph College official Home School Transcript Form (available on the College's website) with the curriculum approved through the local school board. - 3.
+There are two ways a student may submit a transcript: (a) submission of an official transcript from a home school association or (b) submission of the Randolph College official Home School Transcript form (available on the College's website) with the curriculum approved through the local school board. - 3.
 Official Test Scores.
-Each first-year applicant is required to submit either scores from the SAT or the ACT. - 4.
+Randolph College is test-optional for applicants.
+If a student prefers to submit test scores because the student feels it will enhance their application, they are free to do so.
+However, submission of test scores will not be a detriment to a student's admission status. - 4.
 At least one Letter of Recommendation. - 5.
 Essay or College-specified option (highly recommended). - If necessary, the Admission Office may ask for additional test scores or other documentation, such as a General Education Diploma and/or portfolio, to supplement the regular application requirements.